Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Results

-Keeping in mind practical applications, we fitted the $\widetilde{C}_6$ coefficients to the same functions as the $\widetilde{C}_3$ and $\widetilde{C}_5$ coefficients and the fits parameters are listed in Table~\ref{table:Cn_fits}.
-It is common practice is to fit these data to second or third degree polynomials~\cite{VaiJonPot12}.
-One problem with this choice of fitting functions is that they can display wildly different behavior outside the fitted range of $n$ and they diverge as $n\rightarrow \infty$.
-To evade this problem, we fit our data to functions which approach a fixed value as $n\rightarrow \infty$.
-In particular, we choose $(an+b)/(n+d)$ and $(an^2+bn+c)/(n^2+en+f)$ where $a$, $b$, $c$, $d$, $e$ and $f$ are fitting parameters.
-In the high-$n$ limit, both these functions approach $a$.
-Notice that these are smooth functions and cannot reproduce the non-monotonic behavior seen in Fig.~\ref{fig:C6_coeff}.
-Results of our least-squares fitting for the $\widetilde{C}_3$ coefficients are tabulated in Table~\ref{table:Cn_fits}.
+\ttcl{ For use in applications, we fit the scaled $\widetilde{C}_6$ coefficients to rational functions of $n$.
+Polynomial fits of second or third degree are often used for such data~\cite{VaiJonPot12}, but they can behave poorly outside the fitted range and diverge as $n\rightarrow \infty$.
+We therefore fit the model-potential results, shown as blue diamonds in Fig.~\ref{fig:C6_coeff_pp}, to rational functions that approach a finite limit.
+Specifically, we use $(an+b)/(n+d)$ and $(an^2+bn+c)/(n^2+en+f)$, where $a$, $b$, $c$, $d$, $e$, and $f$ are fitting parameters.
+The parameters are listed in Table~\ref{table:Cn_fits}, and both forms approach $a$ in the high-$n$ limit.
+A rational function can also mimic localized nonmonotonic behavior when fitted over a restricted $n$ interval; however, the fits reported here use only $n>20$ data and therefore do not reproduce the low-$n$ nonmonotonic feature below $n\sim 20$. }

+Results of our least-squares fit for the \ttcl{$\widetilde{C}_6$ } coefficients are tabulated in Table~\ref{table:Cn_fits}.
 Parameters in Table~\ref{table:Cn_fits} indicate in the limit $n\rightarrow \infty$ the van der Waals interactions between pairs of $5sns({^1}S_{0})$ atoms is roughly a factor of 3 stronger than those between pairs of $5snp({^1}P_{1,1_x})$ atoms.
-On the other hand, it is clear from Fig.~\ref{fig:C6_coeff} that picking $n=18$ results in much stronger van der Waals interactions between the $5snp({^1}P_{1,1_x})$ states than what would be expected from the fits quoted in Table~\ref{table:Cn_fits}.
+On the other hand, it is clear from Fig.~\ref{fig:C6_coeff_pp} that picking $n=18$ results in much stronger van der Waals interactions between the $5snp({^1}P_{1,1_x})$ states than what would be expected from the fits quoted in Table~\ref{table:Cn_fits}.